SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 - Added a toggle to make the game windows not the top most windows.
 Useful if you want to use other programs in the background.
 Hotkey is Ctrl+A. Pressing it will either disable or enable the windows being top most, depending on its current state.
 This requires Game.GameName in Nucleus game scripts to work.

 v0.9a - August 1, 2019

 - Initial release
 --------------------------------------------------------------------------------------
 Credits:

 Official Nucleus Co-op 2.0 and Up: Mikou27.
 Original Nucleus Co-op Project: Lucas Assis (lucasassislar).
-Nucleus Co-op Alpha 8 Mod : ZeroFox.
+Nucleus Co-op Alpha 8 Mod: ZeroFox.
 Proto Input, USS, multiple keyboards/mice & hooks: Ilyaki.
 Website & handler hub API: r-mach.
 Handlers development, Nucleus Co-op general testing, feedback and improvement: Talos91, PoundlandBacon, Pizzo, Maxine, Zensuu and many more.